 - Languages of instruction

-In the course of these exercises representatives of major food groups (e.g .: water and foods with high protein or carbohydrate contents) are examined.
-Relevant microbiological parameters (total colony count, indicator organisms, pathogens, spoilage organisms) are determined by working aseptically.
-The students get to know several important methods of classical microbiology (pour and spread plate methods, special staining techniques, biochemical tests) as well as rapid techniques (conventional PCR, real-time PCR, isothermal PCR, BacT/Alert).
-The exercises are carried out autonomously by each students.
+Within this course representatives of major food groups (e.g .: water and foods with a high protein or carbohydrate content) are examined.
+Relevant microbiological parameters (total colony count, indicator organisms, pathogens, spoilage organisms) are determined in compliance with the aseptic working technique.
+The students apply methods of classical microbiology (pour and spread plate method, staining techniques, biochemical tests) as well as rapid techniques (multiplex PCR, BacT/Alert, MALDI-TOF MS).
+The exercises are carried out autonomously by each student.
 Only some tasks are processed in small groups of max. four students.

 - Previous knowledge expected